 First, you have to create an account in Arduino IoT Cloud.
 To sign up click on the following link.

-Now click on Create one.
+Now click on GET STARTED FOR FREE.

 Now, you will receive a verification email from Arduino IoT Cloud